ewanw1lls/Mental-Health-Awareness/README.md

 The images used on the website were sourced from a mix of stock image websites and Google Images.
 Stock images were selected for their professional quality and relevance, while additional visuals from Google Images were chosen to capture specific themes and emotions.

-For any future updates, it is recommended to prioritize images from royalty-free or licensed platforms such as Unsplash, Pexels, or Pixabay to avoid potential copyright issues.
+For any future updates, it is recommended to prioritise images from royalty-free or licensed platforms such as Unsplash, Pexels, or Pixabay to avoid potential copyright issues.
 Including proper attribution for images, where required, ensures compliance with usage rights and ethical standards.

 ### Favicon: